Maryam d'Abo: Personal life

-D'Abo is a cousin of Mike d'Abo, a singer and member of 1960s group Manfred Mann.
+D'Abo is the first cousin of Mike d'Abo, a singer and member of 1960s group Manfred Mann.
 This makes her first cousin once removed of actress Olivia d'Abo.
 Maryam and Olivia once lived in Los Angeles, buying a house together in 1988, after Olivia turned 19.

 D'Abo is the granddaughter (on her mother's side) of the anti-communist Georgian general Giorgi Kvinitadze.

 In November 2003, D'Abo married Hugh Hudson, the Oscar-nominated British director of Chariots of Fire (1981).
 They remained married until his death on 10 February 2023.

 In 2007, D'Abo had surgery for a brain haemorrhage from which she recovered.